Independent Contractor Rules

 7. the relationship the parties believed they were creating.

-As a general rule, the business owner does NOT withhold taxes when paying an independent contractor for services ... but you MUST report amounts paid to the IRS in Box 7 on Form 1099-MISC.
+As a general rule, the business owner does NOT withhold taxes when paying an independent contractor for services ... but you MUST report amounts paid on Form 1099-NEC to the IRS.
 The independent contractor receives a copy of the 1099 and is responsible for calculating and remitting the related self-employment taxes.

 Penalties Are Stiff For Not Following